-Our foster parents currently receive between £385 and £731 per week, per child, depending on the age of the child and the types of placement.
+Our foster parents currently receive between £473.13 and £798.63 per week, per child, depending on the age of the child and the types of placement.
 For example, foster parents looking after a physically disabled child, will receive more.
-To see the most up to date information regarding our fostering allowances, go to the allowances section of our website or try out our financial calculator.
+To see the most up to date information regarding our fostering allowances, go to the allowances section of our website or try out out financial calculator.